softindex/uikernel/docs/docs/data-binding.md

 ---

 The grids in this example share one model.
-When we modify records in one of the grids, another grid updates too.
+When we modify records in one of the grids, the other grid updates, too.

 * [Live demo](/examples/data-binding/){:target="_blank"}
 * [Code]({{ site.github }}/examples/data-binding){:target="_blank"}